Jackalopalen/gwo/README.md

 Ingredients will appear in the box above.
 Select one or more item in the Make List and click the '-' button (or double click) to remove it.

+Once you have a list of ingredients, you can use the checkboxes to mark off what you have gathered.

 The tool is a work in progress, I will improve it as I feel like it.
 Feel free to make your own adjustments as you see fit.